 The defendant has the burden of showing that they had an honest belief their ownership or use right, however, which can be difficult to back up with evidence.

 Defendants often claim entrapment when facing larceny charges.
 Entrapment occurs when someone induces an innocent party to commit a crime that they normally wouldn't have committed.
 In the case of larceny, someone often a police officer will convince another to steal something that they wouldn't otherwise have taken.
 The defendant claiming entrapment must not have had any prior inclination to commit the crime, and must do so only on the enticement of the entrapping party.

 For example, if police officers set up a car with the keys in the ignition and just wait for someone to come up and attempt to steal it, no entrapment has taken place.
-If, on the other hand, a police officer points out the car to a passerby and encourages them to take the car, the passerby would have a strong argument in support of an entrapment defense.
+If, on the other hand, a police officer points out the car to a passerby and encourages them to take the car, the passerby would have a stronger argument in support of an entrapment defense.

 Taking property without the consent of the owner forms one of the essential components of larceny.
 Thus, if the owner consents to the taking, it does not amount to a larceny.